PaulSpence/21CW_SOTS_Ocean/README.md

 ## Goal 1: Present poster at 21CW workshop in November 2025.

 Steps:
+* understand/evaluate the SOTS mooring data.
+The mooring data is at roughly 46.7S, 142E and spans 2010->
 * evaluate ACCESS-om2 configs in the SOTS region (e.g. air-sea fluxes, T,S,O, atm fields)
 * gather obs data in common directory on /g/data/jk72. e.g. Ocean: SOTS, Glorys.
 Atm: JRA, SOTS, ERA5, coupled global model.
-* understand/evaluate the SOTS mooring data.
-The mooring data is at roughly 46.7S, 142E and spans 2010->
-* run a regional nested model of SOTS region.
+* run a regional nested model of SOTS region at submesoscale resolution (~1km to 300 m).

 # How it works